Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 \section{Results}

-We begin analysis by assessing instantaneous snapshots of the low Reynolds number simulations.
+We begin analysis by assessing instantaneous snapshots of the low Reynolds number simulations (note that visualisations of high Reynolds number data can be found in supplementary material).
 Visualisations of spanwise velocity and temperature are shown on $y-$ and $z-$normal slices at the origin of the domain, in Figure \ref{fig:inst}.

 The cylinder wake is clearly distinct from the uniform background flow.
 The Karman vortex (KV) street is most clear in the spanwise velocity signal, which decays in strength for $x \gtrsim 10$.
 Qualitatively, the $\Ri_d = 0.05$ and $\Ri_d = 0.5$ flows are very similar, although mixing of the temperature field is clearly suppressed by the higher $\Ri_d$; the large scale vertical mixing structures present in the temperature field for $\Ri_d = 0.05$ are reduced as $\Ri_d$ increases.
 Note that for low stratification, mixing of the temperature field appears to grow in strength downstream, while the higher $\Ri_d$ cases suppress vertical motion as the wake evolves.
 The temperature perturbations are at their maximum at a streamwise location closer to the cylinder as $\Ri_d$ increases.